 It will continue to be developed and expanded in the coming months, so bookmark this page and come back to it when you want to “battle bureaucracy”.

 In summer 2016, after an Our West Lancashire council motion, the council started publishing councillor attendance records.
-Find out how your councillor attended in 2020.
-Last year we highlighted that 3 Conservatives and 2 Labour councillors attended less than 70% of the meetings and this year 4 of those same 5 councillors continue to miss a third or more of meetings inspite of meetings being online since March 2020. (pdf format).
+Find out how your councillor attended in 2021/22.
+Some of the poorest attenders left the council in May 2021 but there is one Labour councillor who has attended less than 70% of the meetings for the past 3 years and three new Conservative councillors who have missed a third or more of meetings. (pdf format).